ironicbadger/pms-wiki/docs/02-tech-stack/proxmox.md

 Proxmox Virtual Environment is an open-source server virtualization management platform.
 It is a Debian-based Linux distribution with a modified Ubuntu LTS kernel and allows deployment and management of virtual machines and containers.

 It is provided as both a standalone distribution and as a package to be installed on top of an existing Debian installation.
-We write more about Proxmox under *Advanced Concepts -> [Hypervisors](../concepts/hypervisors.md)*.

 ![proxmox-ui-ktz](../images/tech-stack/proxmox-ui-8.png)